iustin/corydalis/docs/manual.md

 - title (string)
 - caption (string)
 - year (numeric)
+- season (set): the English words for the season
+- month (set): the English words for the months
+- day (set): the English words for the days of the week, or 'weekday' (equivalent to Mon-Fri), 'weekend' (Sat/Sun), or the numerical day of the month (e.g. 10, or even '10th' - this helps with targeting searches more precisely
 - camera (string)
 - lens (string)
 - problem (this is what can be potentially errors; right now limited